 Dijon: You are a good friend and speak harshly but truly—at least of my soul.
 But in ancient Athens, the body must have been to blame more often than the soul.
 Our technological progress has made the body’s needs easier to meet.

 Thomas: Agreed, but at least some Athenians had time to philosophize.
 Weren’t Socrates’ young followers rich aristocrats?
 They may have even had more time to philosophize than you do because they had slaves.
 Thus, isn’t it odd that Socrates blames on the senses?

-Paul: I still think the body distracts most of us, but, even if you aren’t, Socrates had foundational reasons for distrusting the senses: “When we do get respite from the body and turn to some investigation, everywhere in our investigation the body is present and makes for confusion and fear, so that it prevents us from seeing the truth.”
+Dijon: I still think the body distracts most of us.
+Regardless, Socrates had more foundational reasons for distrusting the senses: “When we do get respite from the body and turn to some investigation, everywhere in our investigation the body is present and makes for confusion and fear, so that it prevents us from seeing the truth.”

 Thomas: This is a better argument.
 I don’t deny that the body can confuse reason, but it can also aid reason.
 For example, I use writing to clarify my thoughts and supplement my memory, and good conversations give new ideas and unearth poor assumptions.
 Writing and conversation both require the body.

 To reason alone in an armchair is to reason in circles.
 Too often the ideas birthed in this way are misleading and vague, disappointing when written down or shared with a friend.
 They are like garage-sale paintings that are beautiful from a distance but amateurish up close.

 Dijon: Writing and conversation may aid reason, but the same poor memory that makes writing useful is itself a bodily limitation.
 You are addressing the body’s limitations as best you can with the body, but maybe the soul could do better on its own.